-While I take as a given that individuals possess natural rights, by virtue of being human, the fact is that individuals must take specific actions in order to protect those rights in a social context.
+While individuals possess natural rights, by virtue of being human, it is a fact that individuals must take specific actions in order to protect those rights in a social context.
 Rights are not respected out of thin air.
-There is not an ethereal entity that emerges from the universe to protect our rights.
-There needs to be an actual means or vehicle through which we attempt to protect, as best as possible, the natural rights to which we are entitled.
+There is not some galactic tribunal that emerges from the universe to protect our rights.
+There needs to be an actual means or vehicle through which we attempt to protect our natural rights.

 Those people and their government are a sovereign nation.
 They elect and grant power to the government to represent them in dealing with foreign nations or foreign nationals.
 The reason they do this is to protect themselves from threats and deal with affairs of state that affect the group collectively.
 The threats and issues stemming from foreign relations can take different forms and a foreign policy must be defined, and laws implemented, to fairly and objectively deal with foreigners while respecting the rights of its own citizens.

 Note the flow here.
 It starts with property owners and citizens seeking to protect their rights by forming a government within their lands.
 The people, through their government, then look out at the world and say "how do we deal with the rest of the world beneficially, while protecting the rights of our citizenry?"
 It does not start with the claim that "everyone has rights" and proceed to the conclusion that "anyone at anytime can come into any sovereign nation irrespective of the laws and policies of that nation because rights."